mrizzo99/qube3s-react-datepicker-full/README.md

 If want to see details about failed tests run: npm run test --Vitest

+If want to see vitest run in browser run npm run test:browser

 🟩 Run Storybook (Storybook 8)

 Runs your component explorer at: